 - Antagonist Title: The protagonist is Madison.

-- Attack of the Town Festival: Ramon rampages through a high-society wedding.
+- Ballroom Blitz: Ramon rampages through a high-society wedding.

 - Big Bad: Mr. Slade, the Corrupt Corporate Executive indirectly responsible for Ramón becoming giant.

 - Brick Joke: Because in the middle of the film, one of the heroes arrested a man for selling a baby gator for pet and telling the other cops to flush this gator.

 - Children Are Innocent: Subverted; two of them push their unwilling friend into a swimming pool, although they certainly weren't trying to get him eaten.
 Also Madison has to deal with a pretty mouthy kid who witnesses one of Ramon's attacks.

 - Corrupt Corporate Executive: Slade.
 He orders the experiments which thanks to illegally discarded test-animal corpses leads to Ramon becoming the menace he is.

 - Cowboy Cop: Madison's reputation, even though it's not exactly deserved.

 - Da Chief: A more sympathetic and intelligent version than usual.